-These filters work longer too, usually between three to six months.
+These filters work longer too, typically between three to six months.

-There are several different types of electronic filtering systems you can install in your home.
+There are a couple of electronic filtering systems you can add in your home.

-An electrostatic filter uses magnetically charged components to catch particles.
+An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, made elsewhere in your home.
+Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+And reduce ozone, a known lung irritant, created elsewhere in your home.